nandorhegyi/nandorhegyi/README.md

 ### Hi there, I'm Nandor 👋
-I am a recent MSc graduate with honours in Financial Technology.
+I am a recent MSc graduate with distinction in Financial Technology.
 I am fascinated about computational finance and algorithmic trading 📈.
 Not afraid of challenges!

 ## My Values
 🧠 Thoughtful & Inclusive Development